Burglary and Theft Attorney in Columbia, South Carolina

 - Burglary - This form of theft involves unlawfully entering a property with the intent of stealing something.
 You do not have to actually steal to be charged with burglary.
 You can also be charged with burglary even if you don't completely enter the building you are planning to rob.
 This includes partially entering a building through a door or window that you intend to rob.
 South Carolina law splits burglary into three degrees of severity.

-- Third-degree burglary - Person enters a building without the consent of the owner with the intent to commit a crime such as theft.
+- Third-degree burglary - A person enters a building without the consent of the owner with the intent to commit a crime such as theft.
 Such crimes can occur during daytime or nighttime hours.

-- Second-degree burglary - Accused breaks into a house with the intent to commit a crime.
+- Second-degree burglary - The accused breaks into a house with the intent to commit a crime.

-- First-degree burglary - Most serious burglary charge.
+- First-degree burglary - The most serious burglary charge.
 Usually reserved for particularly violent nighttime cases or cases involving a large number of previous offenses.